-Part 1: Students will be choose a Native American region to research and present on.
+Part 1: Students will be assigned one of ten Native American regions to research and present on.
 The presentations will be composed using Google Presentations.
 Each triad will be responsible for creating the two opening slides, and any extension slides that are agree upon.
 Individual team members will be responsible for creating a minimum of two slides for either shelter, clothing or food.
-Triads will research their regions using the class library, library and the research links that are sent via google docs.
+Triads will research their regions using the class library, school library, and links shared in google docs.